Evantilton/movie-sagas-master/README.md

 # REDUX-FEEDBACK-LOOP
 ## Duration: Weekend
 This application shows a number of movies for the user to peruse on a rainy day.
-It shows the image, title, description of each movie.
-It also also the user to click on the image to select just one movie and additionally see it's title, genres, and description.
+It shows the image, title, and description of each movie.
+It also allows the user to click on the image to select just one movie and additionally see it's title, genres, and description.
 This page also has a button that allows the user to edit the title and description.

-To see the fully functional site, please visit: https://github.com/Evantilton/redux-feedback-loop
+To see the fully functional site, please visit: https://github.com/Evantilton/movie-sagas-master

 ## Screenshot
 ![](public/images/Screenshot.jpg)